sitespeedio/sitespeed.io/docs/_posts/2019-01-21-sitespeed.io-8.0-and-browsertime.4.0.md

 docker run --rm -v "$(pwd)":/sitespeed.io sitespeedio/sitespeed.io:{% include version/sitespeed.io.txt %} --multi script.js
 ~~~

-The new scripting capablities ands a couple of commands to make scripting easier ([see the documentation](../documentation/sitespeed.io/scripting/)) and you can also use raw Selenium if you prefer that.
+The new scripting capabilities adds a couple of commands to make scripting easier ([see the documentation](../documentation/sitespeed.io/scripting/)).
+And you can still also use raw Selenium if you prefer that.

 Let us look at a little more complicated example.
 We want to measure the actual login page at Wikipedia and then measure the Barack Obama page as a logged in user.